 You want people to return to your web site, right?
-They’re not going to search for you every timne; they’ll just type it in.
+They’re not going to search for you every time; they’ll just type it in.
 So keep it easy to remember.

 - Make it hard to misspell.

-There are web sites out there with common misspellings of domain names, lurking either to download malware onto a user’s computer or to entice the user to click on a Google AdSense ad. (www.bink.com is an example of a common misspelling used that way.)
+There are web sites out there with common misspellings of domain names, lurking either to download malware onto a user’s computer or to entice the user to click on a Google Ad.
+There’s even a name for that: typosquatting.

 - Choose a .com name for your business.

 If the domain name you want is already taken, it may be tempting to register the same domain name but with a .info or .biz extension instead.
 Most people, though will type in .com at the end out of sheer habit.
+Some use the handy Ctrl-Enter key combination to automatically enter the “www”. at the beginning and the “.com” at the end.
 That’s bad enough if the .com version is an unrelated website, but if the .com version points to a competitor, you’re sending customers to them.

 - Avoid hyphens.